keithb-b/learning-alloy/VehicleLocking.md

           l.purpose in ForPeople => some z: v.zones | z in People and l in v.locationsByZones[z]
 }

+pred aCargoZoneContainsTheDoorsForCargo{
+   all v: Vehicle |
+      all l: v.locations |
+          l.purpose in ForCargo => some z: v.zones | z in Cargo and l in v.locationsByZones[z]
+}

 //it's a shame that we can't organize assertions this way, too. [or can we!?] pred validStructure{
     aVehicleHasLocationsForDoors